Third BBNJ Symposium

 J Murray Roberts is a Professor of Applied Marine Biology & Ecology at the University of Edinburgh, where he founded the Changing Oceans research group and chairs the Joint Working Group between St Abbs Marine Station and the University.
 He led the EU Atlantic research programs ATLAS and iAtlantic and in 2022, was appointed Sargasso Sea Commissioner and a member of the Scottish Science Advisory Council.
 His research focuses on deep-sea cold-water corals and marine ecosystems.
 Roberts has authored over 100 peer-reviewed publications and the textbook ‘Cold-water Corals.’
 He contributes to IPCC Reports, with fieldwork across the UK, Norway, Ireland, the U.S., Cape Verde, and the Pitcairn Islands.
 Previously, he directed Heriot-Watt University’s Centre for Marine Biodiversity & Biotechnology.

-• Angel Perez
+• Jose Angel Alvarez Perez

 (Speaker, Panel 1)